ofceab/login_ui/README.md

 # login_ui

-A new Flutter project.
+A Login ui build using flutter and without interaction functions

-## Getting Started
+## To Getting Started with flutter :

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: